nats-io/nats-architecture-and-design/adr/ADR-47.md

 #### Callback timing

-If callbacks are made in a blocking fashion, the client must account for the time it takes for the user to process the message.
+If callbacks are made in a blocking fashion, the client must account for the time it takes for the user to process the message and not consider that time against the timeouts.

 ### Sentinel

-If the client supports a sentinel with a callback predicate that accepts the message and returns a boolean, a return of true would mean continue to process and false would mean stop processing.
+If the client supports a sentinel with a callback/predicate that accepts the message and returns a boolean, a return of true would mean continue to process and false would mean stop processing.

+If possible, the client should support the "standard sentienl", which is a message with a null/nil or empty payload.

 ### Cancelling